Abortion in Missouri: Context

+Abortion in Missouri was legalized after the Roe v.
+Wade decision in 1973.
+Peaking at 29 abortion clinics in 1982, the number began to decline, going from twelve in 1992 to one in 2014, down to zero for a time in 2016, but back to one from 2017 to May 2019 when the last remaining clinic announced it would likely lose its license.
+However, the clinic remained open as of 2020.
+According to the Guttmacher Institute, in 2017, there were 4,710 abortions in Missouri.
+There was an eight percent decline in the abortion rate in Missouri between 2014 and 2017, from 4.4 to 4.0 abortions per 1,000 women of reproductive age.

 According to a 2017 report from the Center for Reproductive Rights and Ibis Reproductive Health, states that tried to pass additional constraints on a women's ability to access legal abortions had fewer policies supporting women's health, maternal health and, children's health.
 These states also tended to resist expanding Medicaid, family leave, medical leave, and sex education in public schools.
 In 2017, Georgia, Ohio, Missouri, Louisiana, Alabama and Mississippi have among the highest rates of infant mortality in the United States.
 In 2017, Missouri had an infant mortality rate of 6.2 infant deaths per 1,000 live births.
 Medicaid expansion under the Affordable Care Act was rejected by Alabama, Georgia, Mississippi and Missouri.
 Consequently, poor women in the typical age range to become mothers had a gap in coverage for prenatal care.
 According to Georgetown University Center for Children and Families research professor Adam Searing, "The uninsured rate for women of childbearing age is nearly twice as high in states that have not expanded Medicaid.
 That means many more women don't have health coverage before getting pregnant or after having their children.
 If states expanded Medicaid coverage, they would improve the health of mothers and babies and save lives."
-According to the 2018 America's Health Rankings produced by United Health Foundation, Missouri ranked 42nd among US states for maternal mortality.
+According to the 2018 America's Health Rankings, Missouri ranked 42nd among US states for maternal mortality.

+Following the overturning of Roe v.
+Wade in 2022, the United States maternal and infant mortality rate rose for the first time in 20 years.
+More than 30 states saw at least slight rises in infant mortality rates in 2022, but four had statistically significant increases - Georgia, Iowa, Missouri and Texas.

+Missouri was the first state to enforce its abortion ban after Dobbs v.
+Jackson Women's Health Organization was decided in 2022.
+From 2022 to 2024, abortions were only legal in cases of medical emergencies, with several additional laws designed to make accessing abortion services difficult.